ES-DOC/esdoc-technical/docs/web/services/pyessv.md

 The pyessv web-service exposes a set of endpoints for exposing controlled vocabularies to upstream tools & applications.
 It runs over the top of an in-momory cached instance of the pyessv-archive.
 It serves vocabularies in JSON format on demand.

+## Pre-requisites

+1. The [pyessv-archive](https://github.com/ES-DOC/pyessv-archive) repository has been installed upon the machine.

+2. The **PYESSV_ARCHIVE_HOME** environment variable has been set.

+3. The [pyenv](https://github.com/pyenv/pyenv) library has been installed upon the machine.

 ## Endpoints

 **https://pyessv.es-doc.org**